Ali al-Samoudi

 Ali al-Samoudi (علي السمودي; born c.
 1967) is a Palestinian journalist and media correspondent from Jenin, best known for his extensive coverage of Israeli military operations in the West Bank and his reporting for both Palestinian and international news organizations.
-He is a regular contributor to Al-Quds newspaper, has worked with outlets such as CNN, Al Jazeera, Reuters, and the Palestine Chronicle, and is co-editor of the book Searching Jenin documenting the 2002 events in Jenin.
+He is a regular contributor to Al-Quds newspaper, has worked with outlets such as CNN, Al Jazeera, Reuters, and the Palestine Chronicle, and co-edited the book Searching Jenin documenting the 2002 events in Jenin.

 Career

 Al-Samoudi has reported on Israeli military raids, human rights issues, and daily life in Jenin and the wider West Bank for over three decades.
 He is recognized for his on-the-ground reporting during some of the most intense periods of conflict, often working in hazardous conditions.

-He is also known for his collaboration with Shireen Abu Akleh, the veteran Al Jazeera correspondent who was killed by Israeli fire in May 2022 at the entrance to Jenin refugee camp.
+He collaborated with Shireen Abu Akleh, the veteran Al Jazeera correspondent who was killed by Israeli fire in May 2022 at the entrance to Jenin refugee camp.
 Al-Samoudi was present during the incident and was himself shot and wounded in the back.